CDRT/blog/docs/2023/cert_based_bios_authentication.md

 ![Generate signed command](..\img\2023\cert_based_bios_authentication\generatesignedcommand.png)
 -->

+?> You can generate multiple signed commands to change multiple BIOS Settings.
+You must also create a signed command that uses the SaveBiosSettings method.
+This must be the final command submitted after changing one or more settings to ensure the settings are saved prior to restarting the machine.

 ## Apply the Signed Command

 On the test machine where the certificate has been applied and the LnvBiosCerts module has been installed, run the following command to apply the signed command which can be copied from the text file created in the previous step: